chowson/Sitecore.51Degrees.CloudDeviceDetection/readme.md

 It provides 2 things:

 1. An HttpRequestBegin pipeline step to match the requesting device and set the Sitecore device appropriately
-2. A set of rules that can be used for Conditional Renderings
+2. A set of rule that can be used for Conditional Renderings:
+  * when the visitor's device is a:
+    * Mobile
+    * Tablet
+    * Games Console
+    * eReader
+    * Media Hub
+    * Small Screen
+    * TV

 ##What prerequisites do you need?